When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Robust cleaning rate for its size.
+• Performance: Good cleaning rate for a tabletop unit.

 Cons